 The Insurance Institute of York

 It was in 1999 that our first lady president Liz Coyle BSc (Hons) ACII of CGU Life was elected.
 In 2005 Peter Hales ACII Norwich Union Life was elected national president of the Chartered Insurance Institute.
-In 2005 Stephen C S Wilkinson FCII APFS CFP Cert CII (MP) was awarded an exceptional service medal and Veronica Wilkinson Cert CII was awarded a distingushed service medal by the Chartered Insurance Institute and in 2012 Veronica was awarded the Exceptional Service Medal from the Chartered Insurance Institute.
-In 2008 Liz Coyle BSc (Hons) ACII APFS MCMI was awarded a Chartered Insurance Institute distinguished service medal and in 2010 received the Execeptional Service Medal from the Chartered Insurance Institute.
+In 2005 Stephen C S Wilkinson FCII APFS CFP Cert CII (MP) was awarded an Exceptional Service medal and Veronica Wilkinson Cert CII was awarded a Distinguished Service medal by the Chartered Insurance Institute and in 2012 Veronica was awarded the Exceptional Service Medal from the Chartered Insurance Institute.
+In 2018 Veronica was awarded "The Bridgewater Award".
+In 2008 Liz Coyle BSc (Hons) ACII APFS MCMI was awarded a Chartered Insurance Institute Distinguished Service medal and in 2010 received the Exceptional Service Medal from the Chartered Insurance Institute.

 2010 marked the 60th anniversary of the Insurance Institute of York.